fbpx

 heavy-deer-browse

 Notice the heavy browsing in this picture.
-If heavy browsing is occurring on neighboring properties than providing more forage opportunities will hold deer on your small property.
+If heavy browsing is occurring on neighboring properties then providing more forage opportunities will hold deer on your small property.

 If neighboring properties do have good whitetail habitat, then creating high-quality habitat on your small property will be even more important.
 Better whitetail habitat on neighboring properties will give deer little reason to come onto your small property.
 Creating high-quality habitat on your property will level the playing field.
 It will also give deer a reason to start using your property more frequently.

 If neighboring properties do have good deer habitat this is a good thing.
 Although deer may not be as permanent on your property as you would like, the herd, in general, will be healthier and it is more likely to produce bigger bucks as a result.
-But that does not mean you shouldn’t do everything in your power to get those bucks to stay on your property.
+But that does not mean you shouldn’t do everything in your power to get those bucks to stay on your property as much as possible.

 Keep deer from discovering that you’re hunting them.
 If deer feel pressured they will adapt.
 If you’re repeatedly getting seen, heard, or winded by deer they are going to move somewhere where they feel safe.

 Although low pressure hunting is important no matter what size your property is, it becomes especially crucial when trying to hold deer on small property.
-On small properties there is little room for error.
+On small properties, there is little room for error.
 Mistakes that are made on small properties have larger consequences.
-Deer don’t need to travel very far before they are on a neighboring property.

 entrance and exit routes canoe

 It is difficult to hold deer on small property once the rut kicks in.
 Bucks can range for miles from their core areas in search of does.
-Although it is pretty much inevitable bucks will leave your small property during the rut, there are steps that can be taken in order to hold them as long as possible.
+Although it is pretty much inevitable bucks will leave your small property during the rut, some steps can be taken to hold them as long as possible.

 Once you’ve created a high-quality habitat that holds does, local bucks will want to be on your property during the pre-rut.
 This is because now that your small property supports a doe population there is more opportunity for local bucks to breed.
 With more opportunity to breed locally, they will be less apt to leave in search of does elsewhere.
 This helps hold pre-rutting bucks longer into the rut before they leave in search of does elsewhere.

-Another way to hold bucks on your small property longer is by having a healthy doe to buck ratio.
+Another way to hold bucks on your small property longer is by having a healthy doe-to-buck ratio.
 Ratios are pretty much impossible to manage on a small property.
-However, by talking to neighboring landowners you can come up with a plan in order to have an impact on the herd ratio.
+However, by talking to neighboring landowners you can come up with a plan to have an impact on the herd ratio.

-A buck to doe ratio of 1:2 or 1:3 will keep bucks more likely to stay around than a tight 1:1 ratio.
-If this can be accomplished a healthy buck to doe ratio will keep local bucks chasing local does for a longer period of time during the pre-rut.
+A buck-to-doe ratio of 1:2 or 1:3 will keep bucks more likely to stay around than a tight 1:1 ratio.
+If this can be accomplished a healthy buck-to-do ratio will keep local bucks chasing local does for a longer time during the pre-rut.
 Less tight ratios will also reduce the likelihood of dominant bucks driving smaller bucks off your property.

 During the rut, bucks, especially mature bucks don’t completely throw caution into the wind.
 They still want to feel safe.
 Creating high-quality habitat that meets all of the requirements stated previously is crucial.
 This is because cruising bucks will prefer to use your property over others if done correctly.